Jan Wong: Dawson College controversy

 Wong published the article "Get under the desk" in The Globe and Mail on 16 September 2006.
 In it, she drew a link between the actions of Marc Lépine, Valery Fabrikant, and Kimveer Gill, perpetrators of the shootings of the École Polytechnique, Concordia University, and Dawson College, respectively; and the existence in Quebec of bill 101, the "decades-long linguistic struggle".
 She implied a relation between the fact that the three were not old-stock Québécois and the murders they committed, since they were, according to Wong, alienated in a Quebec society concerned with "racial purity".

 Public outcry and political condemnation, and publicity soon followed.
 The Saint-Jean-Baptiste Society lodged a complaint to the Quebec Press Council.
 Quebec Premier Jean Charest called the article a "disgrace," which demonstrated a profound incomprehension of Quebec society and that Wong should apologize to all Québécois.
 Prime Minister Stephen Harper denounced Wong's article in a letter to the newspaper published on 21 September 2006 saying that her "argument is patently absurd and without foundation."
 On 20 September, the House of Commons of Canada unanimously passed a motion, by Liberal Party Member of Parliament Denis Coderre, requesting an apology for the column.

 A few days later, Globe and Mail editor Edward Greenspon responded to the controversy.
 He wrote a column stating that Wong's opinion should not have been included in a news piece.
 A separate article, labelled as opinion, should have been published with her "pure laine" thesis.
 Wong viewed this as a betrayal by her employer, as Greenspon had previously read and approved her story.

 Wong descended into a long period of deep depression following the controversy and, unable to work, went on sick leave.
 The Globe ordered her back to work in 2007, and withdrew her sick pay for the summer and autumn of that year.
 They ultimately terminated her on 4 June 2007.
-That provoked her to file a grievance that lead to a confidential settlement, ordered by a labour board arbiter, with a lump sum payment of $209,912 – two years salary – plus the denied sick leave pay.
+That provoked her to file a grievance that led to a confidential settlement, ordered by a labour board arbiter, with a lump sum payment of $209,912 – two years salary – plus the denied sick leave pay.
 According to Wong: "I wrote a feature story that sparked a political backlash, my employers failed to support me and later silenced me, and after I became clinically depressed, they fired me."